Gen.G: League of Legends

 Before the start of the 2024 season the team went through several changes, with Choi "Doran" Hyeon-joon, Han "Peanut" Wang-ho, and Yoo "Delight" Hwan-joong leaving the roster to join Hanwha Life Esports.
 To replace them, the organisation signed Kim "Kiin" Gi-in, Kim "Canyon" Geon-bu, and Son "Lehends" Si-woo.
 The roster found immediate success after the organisation won its fourth consecutive LCK title in the 2024 LCK Spring Split final, defeating T1 3–2 in a close series which allowed them to qualify for the 2024 Mid-Season Invitational.
 There, the roster made it to the grand final of the event after defeating Bilibili Gaming 3–1 in the upper bracket final.
+In the Summer split, all 5 members of Gen.G were named to the All-LCK First Team, demonstrating their high level performance throughout the split.

+Prior to the 2025 season, Gen.G announced the departure of Kim "Peyz" Su-hwan and Son "Lehends" Si-woo.
+The empty positions due to the departure of the 2024 botlane were filled by the return of former Gen.G member Park "Ruler" Jae-hyuk from the LPL and the arrival of a newcomer, Joo "Duro" Min-kyu.
+The team finished the regular season with a 29–1 record in the LCK, and which included a 27 series win streak that spanned from the start of the regular season through MSI and EWC.
+Their dominant season resulted in all five members of Gen.G once again being named to the All-LCK First Team.
+During the road to MSI, Gen.G completed a reverse sweep against Hanwha Life Esports to secure themselves the first spot at MSI.
+They then went on to win the 2025 Mid-Season Invitational and the 2025 Esports World Cup.
+At the end of the season they claimed their fifth LCK title beating Hanwha Life Esports 3–1.
+Gen.G earned a ticket to the 2025 League of Legends World Championship as the 1st place seed from the LCK.
+Gen.G ended their season at the Worlds falling to KT in the semi-finals 1–3.
+Gen.G was nominated for "Best Esports Team" at The Game Awards 2025, but did not win.

 NBA 2K

 On September 26, 2019, the NBA 2K League today announced that Gen.G Esports would launch an NBA 2K League team from Shanghai that will join the other 22 NBA 2K League teams for the 2020 season.
 Gen.G Tigers of Shanghai was the first NBA 2K League team outside of North America.